Make-School-Courses/Syllabus-Template/README.md

 ### Other Class assignments

 ## Evaluation
+[MAKE SPECIFIC TO YOUR COURSE SO IT IS SUPER CLEAR]
 To pass this course you must meet the following requirements:

+- Complete all required tutorials
-- Pass all required tutorials and projects (see associated rubrics)
+- Pass all projects according to the associated project rubric
 - Pass the final summative assessment >=75%
 - Actively participate in class and abide by the attendance policy
 - Make up all classwork from all absences

 ## Attendance
 Just like any job, attendance at Make School is required and a key component of your success.
-Attendance is being onsite from 9:30 to 5:30 each day, attending all scheduled sessions: classes, huddles, etc. and working in the study labs when not in a scheduled session.
+Attendance is being onsite from 9:30 to 5:30 each day, attending all scheduled sessions including classes, huddles, coaching and school meetings, and working in the study labs when not in a scheduled session.
 Working onsite allows you to learn with your peers, have access to support from TAs, instructors and others, and is vital to your learning.

 Attendance requirements for scheduled sessions are:
 - No more than two no call no shows per term in any scheduled session.
 - No more than four excused absences per term in any scheduled session.

 Failure to meet these requirements will result in a PIP (Participation Improvement Plan).
-Failure to improve after the PIP will result in not being invited back next term.
+Failure to improve after the PIP is cause for not being allowed to continue at Make School.

 ## Make School Course Policies